Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 32° 22.487′ N, 90° 50.247′ W. Marker is in Vicksburg National Military Park, Mississippi, in Warren County.
-Marker is on Grant Avenue east of Sherman Loop, on the right when traveling west.
+It is on Grant Avenue east of Sherman Loop, on the right when traveling west.
 The marker is located in the northeast section of the Vicksburg National Military Park.
 Touch for map.
 Marker is in this post office area: Vicksburg MS 39183, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wisconsin Sixteenth Infantry (a few steps from this marker); George W. Neely (within shouting distance of this marker); Illinois Battery F. 1st Light Artillery (about 600 feet away, measured in a direct line); Indiana 6th Battery Light Artillery (about 600 feet away); Elias S. Dennis (about 600 feet away); Illinois 103D Infantry (about 600 feet away); Illinois 90th Infantry. (about 700 feet away); 10th Cavalry (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Wisconsin Sixteenth Infantry (a few steps from this marker); George W. Neely (within shouting distance of this marker); Illinois Battery F. 1st Light Artillery (about 600 feet away, measured in a direct line); Indiana 6th Battery Light Artillery (about 600 feet away); Elias S. Dennis (about 600 feet away); Illinois 103D Infantry (about 600 feet away); Illinois 90th Infantry. (about 700 feet away); 10th Cavalry (about 700 feet away).
 Touch for a list and map of all markers in Vicksburg National Military Park.

 Also see . . .
 Milton Montgomery.
 Wikipedia

 Montgomery began his Civil War service in command of the 25th Wisconsin Infantry Regiment on September 14, 1862.
-He suffered the
+He suffered

 Paid Advertisement